tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 * When using Keras preprocessing layers (KPL), read-only resources are created at layer creation, which ends up being placed at the coordinator.
 However, `tf.data replicate` API does not support the resources referenced in the dataset graph to be accessed once serialized and deserialized, in the remotely worker.
 This prevents the `dataset` instance path from supporting resources, and thus KPLs.

+Please see below for the rationale of using a `DatasetFactory` type instead of a simple `callable`.

 ##### Implementation

-Current `model.fit` API takes a dataset from which an iterator is created, and the train function is built with this iterator.
-However, `ClusterCoordinator` only supports taking a no-argument* function** that returns a `Dataset`.
+Currently, `ClusterCoordinator` supports taking a no-argument* function** that returns a `Dataset`.
 This is done by the `create_per_worker_dataset` API, which creates datasets on remote workers.
-By leveraging such data factory support, `model.fit` with `dataset_fn` can be implemented by subclassing the existing Keras `DataHandler` (a Keras internal private API) to provide a worker-distributed dataset for Keras to use (i.e. call `iter` on).
+By leveraging such `Dataset` function support, `model.fit` with a `DatasetFactory` can be implemented by subclassing the existing Keras `DataHandler` (a Keras internal private API) to provide a worker-distributed dataset for Keras to use (i.e. call `iter` on).
 Please see the `DataHandler` section below for proposed changes.

 *The idea behind a no-argument function is that the workers are deemed the same, and thus the datasets should be the same on every worker.
 At this time, we do not recommend sharding.